giocode/giocode.github.io/source/projects/deep-learn.markdown

 end
 ```

+What is most attractive about deep learning models is that they learn the feature automatically.
+In constrast, classic supervised model such as logistic regression or classification trees require the user to select the features.
+In neural networks, the features are represented by the states of the neurons in the hidden layers.
+For the digit classification application, the figure below shows such learned features.

+{% img right ../images/neural/featuresminst.png %}

 ## Regularization techniques
 Neural networks offer a considerable flexibility to the extent that they can approximate any function with abritrary complexity.
 However, they can also easily overfit the data and fail to generalize to give accurate predictions when presented with new data samples.
 To prevent this, we can use three types of regularization methods: weight decay, early stopping and dropout.